Do you ever feel like you can’t compete with your rivals? Then I’ve got some good news for you:

 Review the top paid keywords, the cost per click, and the monthly cost.

-- How the creative elements like ad copy and visuals changed over time
+- the creative elements like ad copy and visuals changed over time

-- How all these changes led to better conversion rates and lower costs per click
+- all these changes led to better conversion rates and lower costs per click

-If you read this blog, you already know how I feel about BuzzSumo.
+If you read my blog, you already know how I feel about BuzzSumo.

-You’ll get all the top-performing posts for that domain.
+Then you get all the top-performing posts for that domain.
+Brilliant, right?

 The goal is to select a few targets that make sense for your business and create something better.

-You can take it a step further and come up with a promotion strategy for your content.
+You can take it a step further and develop a promotion strategy for your content and focus on the top-performing channels when you share similar content.

-It’s a means of creating more sophisticated and targeted Google searches.
+That’s the genius of Google Search Operators.
+It helps you create more sophisticated and targeted Google searches.

-By using certain modifiers, known as search operators, you can get more relevant and precise search results.
+By using specific modifiers, known as search operators, you can use to refine what you are looking for and get more relevant and targeted results:

-Here are the some of the key search operators for finding your competitor’s content.
+Here are some critical search operators for finding your competitor’s content.

 Use this operator to search for an exact phrase.